eighteyes/tt-rules/manual.md

 - Capture Child (I) - Add children to hovel, cage or pit
 - Challenge (I) - Resolves amongst Trolls, then Boss.

-### II
+### Age II

 **No Conflict**

-- Smash - Break a Damaged Path Join.
+- Smash - Break a Path Join.
 Conflict will break it anyway.
+- Make Trinket - Requires Shop off Hut

 **Can Conflict If Not Enough Shops**

 - Upgrade - (Shop) - Upgrade Hut / Shop with Hovel / Pile
 - Heal (Shop) - Remove one injury token
+- Make Trap (Shop) - Make Spikes or Fences

 **Will Conflict**

 - Schmooze (I) - Build w/o Conflict.
 Can cause Conflict.
 Costs 1 Private Worker.
 - Scare (Cage) - One cage / pit will not escape.
 Conflict causes escape.

-### III
+### Age III
 **Conflict**
 - Fight (I) - Start fight, steal worker.
 - Destroy ( Target ) - Destroy Path or Building ( 1 private worker per hex ).
-Closest Hut Troll will Challenge.
+Closest Hut Troll can Challenge.
 Cannot be used on other Huts, Bridge, Inner Path or Hub.
+- Evict - Same as Challenge, except can be used vs other Trolls.
+Get Hut, all workers, all upgrades, except trinkets.

 ### IV
 - Start fire - Sacrifice private worker.
 Start fire on Path.

 ## Minion Orders:
-Build (Hex) - Conflict happens when building on same hex
+Build (Hex) - Conflict happens when building on same hex Attrition - Add +1 to any stat for all conflicts and challenges this turn.
+Attrition sacrifices the worker token.
+(Opt: Only private workers can be used for Attrition)

 # Constructions:
 The *Inner Path* comprises of the Path hexes surrounding the Hub.
 The *Bridge* is the vertical 3-tile piece on top of the Hub.

 ## Building rules